 Play clothes may NOT be:

 Garments and/or jewelry which display or suggest sexual, vulgar, drug, gang, weapons, or alcohol-related wording or graphics, or which provoke violence or disruption in the school.

 Shoes must be sturdy and comfortable.
 Sandals and flip-flops are highly discouraged.

 To obtain the full benefit of our instructional program, students are expected to attend school regularly and to arrive on time.
 Daily attendance is taken in each classroom by a teacher.
 Poor attendance or excessive tardiness results in a loss of continuity and may affect your child’s performance.

-Based on our school Attendance Policy for the 2014-2015 school year, we will consider the following as excused absences:
+Based on our school Attendance Policy, we will consider the following as excused absences:

 - An illness of the student or a medical/dental appointment.

 - An accident resulting in an injury of the student.